aibaba-ai/aibaba-ai/docs/docs/integrations/memory/remembrall.md

 # Remembrall

-This page covers how to use the [Remembrall](https://remembrall.dev) ecosystem within LangChain.
+This page covers how to use the [Remembrall](https://remembrall.dev) ecosystem within AI Agents Force.

 ## What is Remembrall?